happner/happn-cluster/README.md

 #### config.stableReportInterval

-Having received the membership list (other cluster nodes), the orchestrator stalls the startup procedure until fully connected (stabilised).
+Having received the membership list (other cluster nodes), the orchestrator stalls the startup procedure (pending the proxy start) until fully connected (stabilised).
 This interval controls the frequency with which the outstanding connection states are reported into the log.

 ## Membership Sub-Config